Also known as: Gums - bleeding

 What to Expect at Your Office Visit

-Your dentist will examine your teeth and gums, and ask questions about the problem and your oral care habits.
-You may also be asked questions about your diet and the medicines you take.
+Your dentist will examine your teeth and gums and ask you about the problem.
+Your dentist will also ask about your oral care habits.
+You may also be asked about your diet and the medicines you take.

 - Review date: